A jet ski cover is a large piece of fabric that goes over your jet ski to protect it from the sun and water.

-Jet ski covers are made of waterproof materials, but that doesn’t mean they’re a perfect seal to keep water from your jet ski.
+I find jet ski covers are made of waterproof materials, but that doesn’t mean they’re a perfect seal to keep water out.

-So while you may have the cover on your jet ski, it doesn’t mean water isn’t getting in and sitting in your footwells.
+So while you may have the cover on, it doesn’t mean water isn’t getting in and sitting in your footwells.
+And if water is in your footwells, I have some solutions you can try to remove the water here.

-How To Make A Jet Ski Cover More Water Tight?
+How To Make A Cover More Water Tight:

 A little bit of water will find its way under your jet ski cover, especially if you live where it gets humid.

-Shrink-wrapping is super common with larger boats, as it’s the most effective way to keep your watercraft clean and dry during the off season.
+Shrink-wrapping is super common with larger boats, as it’s the most effective way to keep your boat clean and dry during the off season.

 While you can shrink wrap your own jet ski, I suggest letting the professionals do it.
 Many dealerships will do it, and many will even come to your home to do it.